AGN Announces Release Of 2 Nollywood Actors Kidnapped In Enugu

 On behalf of their families, the National President expressed our heartfelt appreciation to the Nollywood industry and Nigerians at large for the support and prayers during the trying period.
 He urged members to be security conscious on and off film sets and always take precautionary measures on their personal security at all”

-Nigerian singer and record producer Michael Collins Ajereh, professionally known as Don Jazzy, has admitted that he is not...
+Nigerian music executive and Mavin Records founder, Michael Collins Ajereh, popularly known as Don Jazzy, has explained why he cannot...